johnsoncheng/.plan/README.md

 Reusable web components for mobile and TVP to embed
 ---------------------------------------------------
 Currently it's pretty much impossible to introduce an iPlayer feature across all platforms at the same time. iBL helps with that, but not much.
+Looking around the industry, companies like Facebook solve this problem by creating re-usable web components that can be easily embedded in the native mobile applications, and only write native-specific code when it's absolutely necessary.

 Unify download functionality across platforms